 Single-channel Mark II recording is supported at all VLBA antennas except KP, LA, and FD; simultaneous dual-polarization observations obviously cannot be made in this mode.
-Mark II recording capability will continue to be supported by the VLBA as long as there is significant user demand.
+Mark II recording capability will continue to be supported by the VLBA until 1995 January.